martinkruse/getting-and-cleaning-data/CodeBook.md

 In the following step, the script run_analysis.R replaces the number code for the performed activities with a character-based description of the activity.
 The descriptions of the activities are extracted from the provided file "activity_labels.txt".
 Afterwards, it calculates the mean for each column of the merged dataset and sorts it by the person having performed one of the six activities monitored.
 In a last step the script writes the calculated information into a file "tidy_data_set.txt", which can be read and assigned to a data frame named "data" in R with the command "data <- read.table("tidy_data_set.txt", sep = ",")."

-#Dimensions of data points and units
+#Dimensions of data points and units, renaming of labels of variables
 Please note that all data has been normalized to a range of -1 to +1 by the creators of the data set.
 Because of this all values are without units.
+For the purpose of making the labels of variables more readable, the script renames variables in the following way: "xxxx-mean()-XYZ" or "xxxx-std()-XYZ" will be changed to "xxxx-Mean-XYZ" or "xxxx-Std-XYZ", respectively.